 Calvin Murphy is the greatest player in the history of Niagara University.
-Murphy was as much a wonder as the famed Niagara Falls themselves.
+Murphy was as big of an attraction in Western New York as Niagara Falls themselves.

 Standing at only 5′ 9″, Calvin Murphy played for the Niagara Purple Eagles from 1967 to 1970.
 Murphy is still considered one of the 50 greatest players to have played in the NBA.
 Calvin Murphy is also a member of the Basketball Hall of Fame.

 Calvin Murphy was born in Norwalk Connecticut and enrolled at Niagara University in 1966.
 As a freshman Calvin Murphy averaged an incredible 48.9 points a game.
 In fact, Murphy’s nightly performances were so exciting that fans from the entire Niagara Falls region came early just to watch him play before the Niagara Varsity contests.

 Calvin Murphy scored 2,548 points in 77 games for Niagara University, a 33.1 points per game average.
 That average still stands as the career record at Niagara University some 40 plus years later.